Fast facts

 The federal government also indirectly supports provincial spending on post-secondary education through the Canada Social Transfer, a major transfer to the provinces to support social spending.
 Roughly 30 per cent of the transfer is intended to support post-secondary education, though there are no formal requirements on how provinces spend it.
 The post-secondary share of the transfer would have made approximately $5 billion available to support provincial post-secondary spending in 2024.

-Direct and indirect federal support to post-secondary systems in 2024 amounted to $10.2 billion.
+Direct ($5.2 billion) and indirect ($5 billion) federal support to post-secondary systems in 2024 amounted to $10.2 billion.
 Relative to the power of the federal government to tax and spend, it is a small amount—representing less than two per cent of total federal spending that year.
-It also pales in comparison to the very generous support given to large and small businesses, which received a total of over $50 billion in tax credits alone across all industries.
-The fossil fuel industry alone received tax credits: over $6.3 billion, worth more than the post-secondary portion of the Canada Social Transfer.
+It also pales in comparison to the very generous support given to large and small businesses, which received a total of over $50 billion in tax credits alone across all industries (the fossil fuel industry received over $6.3 billion in tax credits).

 The federal government can afford to and must do better to ensure Canada’s post-secondary education system continues to be an economic driver in a self-sufficient Canada.
 In recent years, the federal government has flexed its staggering spending power in support of certain industries it has deemed strategically important.
 It is neglecting the importance of the post-secondary education sector.
 That’s got to change.